FWKMultiverse/NEURAL-NEXUS/README.md

 ### Expected behavior at 140 epochs

-Overfitting is expected to remain within 0.000–0.003 throughout the full run.
+Based on the previous run and the expanded dataset, overfitting is expected to remain within 0.000–0.003 throughout the full run.
 The architecture has no single point of failure that would cause a sudden spike.
-If overfitting rises slightly, multiple independent mechanisms push it back down — which is already observable in the current run: epoch 19 showed 0.001, epoch 21 returned to 0.000, epoch 22 returned to 0.001.
-Oscillating at a low level rather than accumulating.
+Results will be confirmed when training completes.

 ---